-As economies develop, their three main sectors – agriculture, manufacturing and services – tend to follow specific patterns:
+As economies develop, their three main sectors – agriculture, manufacturing and services – tend to follow the same broad patterns viz:

-- The manufacturing sector grows initially, and then begins to decline in favour of the services sector
+- The manufacturing sector grows to dominate the economy (~ 80%) but, once there, its % begins to decline in favour of the services sector

 % CONTRIBUTION OF EACH SECTOR

 Share employment 2 17 81

 Share value added 5 17 78

 Share exports 7 92 1

 Whilst the broad patterns ring true, the above specific figures, interesting though they may be, raise more questions than they answer